hpccsystems-solutions-lab/EntertainmentData/README.md

  `END;`

-Remove any duplicate songs, sequence the song records and count the new total.
+Remove any duplicate songs (3 points), sequence the song records (3 points) and count the new total (1 point).

 ## Tools